bsdlabs/community/guidelines.md

 ### Ideas & Specific Examples

+The best reference for examples and ideas is, including all of those mentioned below, is [@FreeBSDHelp's Tweet History](https://twitter.com/freebsdhelp)

 #### FreeBSD commits (base, ports, doc) commits that look news-worthy or important

 Tweet a summary of the change, and include key details.
 Use @username mentions to thank authors, committers and companies if they sponsored it or were involved in it.